-about their employment contacts and any resulting recusal obligations.
+Employees comply with any recusal obligations under section 208 and subpart F by avoiding participation in any particular matter in which their prospective employer has a financial interest.
+Frequently, however, employees ask whether they must advise their supervisors or other agency personnel about their employment contacts and any resulting recusal obligations.
 OGE recognizes that this is a sensitive area and that many employees do not want to alert their supervisors unnecessarily or prematurely to a job search.
 At the same time, an agency has legitimate interests in regulating the flow of work among its employees and preventing situations that could result in actual or apparent conflicts of interest.

 These questions are addressed in 5 C.F.R. § 2635.604(b).
-Under this provision, an employee who becomes aware of the need to recuse from a matter affecting a prospective employer "should notify the person responsible for his assignment."
-Id. (emphasis added).
+Under this provision, an employee who becomes aware of the need to recuse from a matter affecting a prospective employer "should notify the person responsible for his assignment." (emphasis added).
 If the employee is responsible for his own assignments, he "should take whatever steps are necessary to ensure that he does not participate in the matter."
-Id.
-These provisions fall short of a mandatory notification duty, but they do point employees in the direction of common sense.
-As described in OGE Informal Advisory Letter 95 x 7: "While there is no requirement that an employee notify a supervisor or other agency official of the need to be disqualified from assignments a prospective employer, notification permits affecting supervisor to minimize any disruption of the agency's mission by arranging assignments accordingly.
+Id. provisions fall short of a mandatory notification duty, but they do point employees in the direction of common sense.5 described in OGE Informal Advisory Letter 95 x 7: "While there is no requirement that an employee notify a supervisor or other agency official of the need to be disqualified from assignments affecting a prospective employer, notification permits supervisor to minimize any disruption of the agency's mission by arranging assignments accordingly.
 Moreover, an employee may, as a practical matter, have to explain his avoidance of certain duties."